 2. Maintain a repository of your experience: From my personal experience, this takes time.
 So, start early by spending 15 to 20 hours every week.
 Blog your experience on your own unique style to be useful to you and others.
 As a freelancer, I work with wider range of tools and frameworks.
 By blogging my experience, I don’t have to worry about using a particular tool or framework after a 2 year absence of using it.
 I know where to go to jog my memory.
 For example, JasperReports is a very powerful reporting framework.
 But you don’t get to work on it all the time.
 Blogging will also enhance your understanding as you will be compelled to do more research on the subject.
 You may also get free tips from your readers in the form of comments.
 This repository will even come in handy for your future job interview preparation and be the inspiration for your next POD (Print On Demand) book.

-3. Get your current employer to say positive parting words like”keep in touch”, “see you in 6 – 12 months”, or give you a decent farewell.
+3. Get your current employer to say positive parting words like “keep in touch” OR “see you in 6 – 12 months”.
 Generally, contractors stay with an organization for a short term, hence they don’t get a decent farewell as the permanent staff do.
 This is quite understandable.
 But, if you had impressed your current employer both technically and non-technically by getting things done effectively, proactively, and on time, you are likely to hear more positive parting words from your managers meaning that you have done a good job and they won’t hesitate to have you back again in the future.
 I have underlined the word non-technically because your soft skills and attitude are at least equally important as your technical ability to win the hearts and minds of your managers.
 I have worked with the so called some super star coders who didn’t either get the decent farewell, parting words or the further extension they thought they deserved mainly due to lack of their non-technical skills and right attitude.

 Some freelancers do stay a very long time like 3+ years by earning the reputation as person “who gets anything that we throw at him/her done”.
 They do have a good handle on the domain knowledge, business processes, and a number of business applications used.